-The test results, opinions, or interpretations are based on the material supplied by the client.
-This report is for the exclusive use of stated to the client of the control of the client of the clien without the written approval of this laboratory.
+2368T0002.1 The test results, opinions, or interpretations are based on the material supplied by the client.
+This report is for the exclusive use of stated client.
+No reproduction or facsimile in any form can be made without the client's permission.
+This report shall not be reproduced except in full without the written approval of this laboratory.
 PRI Construction Materials Technologies LLC assumes no responsibility nor makes a performance or warranty statement for this material or products and processes containing this material in connection with this report.